Basset-Hound-OSINT/osint-resources/references/references_01/jivoi.md

 * [Peepmail](http://www.samy.pl/peepmail) - is a tool that allows you to discover business email addresses for users, even if their email address may not be publicly available or shared.
 * [Pipl](https://pipl.com) - a provider of identity solutions.
 * [Reacher](https://reacher.email) - Real-time email verification API, written in Rust, 100% open-source.
-* [SherlockEye](https://sherlockeye.io/) - Search for publicly available data linked to an email address across multiple sources on the internet.
 * [Snov.io](https://snov.io/email-finder) - Find email addresses on any website.
 * [ThatsThem](https://thatsthem.com/reverse-email-lookup) - Reverse Email Lookup.
 * [Toofr](https://www.toofr.com) - Find Anyone’s Email Address in Seconds.